althonos/InstaLooter/README.rst

 * give a ``--username`` (and, if you want, a ``--password``) argument to any of the download commands.

-In both cases, a session cookie will be created in the system temporary folder.
+In both cases, a session cookie will be created in a cache-specific folder.
 To delete it and close your session on the server, use the ``logout`` subcommand.